Objective-Shorthand is a set of categories on Foundation objects that make long things in Objective-C short.

 - (id) objectByReducingObjectsIntoAccumulator:(id)accumulator usingBlock:(id (^)(id accumulator, id object))block;

-sample and match are available.
+and match

 - (id) firstObjectPassingTest:(BOOL (^)(id object))test;